Family: UK teen who joined Islamic State has baby in Syria

 She added she had been "OK with" beheadings carried out by Islamic State adherents because she had heard it was allowed under Islamic law.

-News about Begum and her desire to go back to Britain have ignited a debate in the UK about how to deal with citizens who joined IS and want to leave Syria now that the extremist group is on the verge of collapse.
+News about Begum and her desire to go back to Britain have ignited a debate in the UK about how to deal with citizens who joined Isisand want to leave Syria now that the extremist group is on the verge of collapse.

 While it is unclear whether Begum committed any crimes, many have focused on her apparent lack of remorse.
-In the earlier interview with The Times, Begum said she did not regret her decision to join the extremists.
+In the earlier interview with the Times, Begum said she did not regret her decision to join the extremists.

-Her legal situation remains uncertain; she could face charges for supporting IS if she returns to Britain.
+Her legal situation remains uncertain; she could face charges for supporting Isis if she returns to Britain.

 Two days before the baby's birth was announced, Begum's relatives in Britain said they were "shocked" by her comments but thought she should be brought back and dealt with by the British justice system.